-Ask students to consider this feedback and think about changes they can make to their original prototype to improve it.
-If possible, have them write down these modification plans or draw a new design for version 2 of the prototype.
+Ask students/teams to consider this feedback and think about changes they can make to their original prototype to improve it.
+Have them write these modification plans or draw a new design for version 2 of the prototype on the Changes to Prototype Worksheet (included in YIPLit Inventor's Journal).